 UMCH Foster Care Services

 The United Methodist Children’s Home is very proud of the growing number of families who partner with us to provide care for children in their homes.
-Working from Alabama offices in Tuscaloosa, Dothan, and Andalusia, and from our Milton office in Florida, we serve 37 counties.
+Working from our Milton office in Florida, our foster care program has five major parts.

 All of our programs are currently recruiting families who are interested in finding out more about foster care.
 Join this team of special people opening up their hearts and homes to care for children.